Sports Betting Ready for Launch in Brazil13 June, 2022

 Measures were taken to revive gambling as well, but things didn’t go as planned.
 Since 1946, Brazil has been under a law prohibiting gambling and all who did not comply with it could face three months to a year in prison and also had to pay a fine.
 Several months ago, Brazil’s House of Representatives approved a project aiming to legalize casinos, bingo, and other types of gambling.
 Unfortunately, Senator Rodrigo Pacheco, the head of the Brazilian Senate, was not fond of the matter and it is believed that the discussion will be stalled until next year.

-However, sports betting fans are luckier, as this type of gaming entertainment finds more support.
+However, sports betting fans in Brazil are luckier, as this type of gaming entertainment finds more support.
 It is believed that sports betting may become an important business in Brazil, so the Secretariat of Evaluation, Planning, Energy and Lottery (SECAP) is currently working on laying out a set of rules.

 First and foremost, all operators will need to own a license under the regulations of the Ministry of Economy.
 They will be able to acquire as many licenses as they choose to, as there is no limit on their number.
 However, in order to obtain one, they will have to pay a licence fee of BRL 22.2m (£3.6m/€4.2m/$4.4m), but every license will be valid for 5 years.